kioku/claudiu-ivan.com/src/content/writing/aperture/index.md

 ## Designed for Programmatic Certainty

-Building this tool with an AI as the primary user forced a level of programmatic explicitness that eliminates ambiguity for all users.
+Building this tool with an AI as the primary user forced a level of explicitness that eliminates ambiguity for all users.
 When you design for a non-human user, you cannot rely on context clues, implicit understanding, or error recovery through intuition.
 This constraint creates better software.

 - **`--describe-json`:** This flag outputs a structured JSON manifest of every available command, parameter, and option for a given API.
 It serves as a self-documenting contract that allows any program, agent or script, to discover capabilities without documentation.
 - **`--json-errors`:** Errors become data structures.
 An agent can parse `{"error_type": "SecretNotSet", "env_var": "SENTRY_AUTH_TOKEN"}` and take corrective action, unlike an ambiguous HTTP status code.